-Also pulls double duty as a Dropper Saver when attached near its mid-point to saddle rails with the included Voile Nano Strap.
+Also pulls double duty as a Dropper Saver when attached near its mid-point to saddle rails with the included Voile Strap.
 Tough yet light, these are made of recycled plastic and have great coverage.

 - Universal Saddle Fit, no tools required, just slide the mudguard thru the rails and fold the tip to lock in place or bend it downward and use the Nano Strap